Passenger Contact Tracing

 DOCA-R – Post code of residence.

-To assist all Travel Agents collecting this information, Qantas has commenced sending a message via the GDS if any of these details are missing or identified as being possibly incorrect.
+To assist all Travel Agents collecting this information, Qantas has commenced sending a message via your Technology Partner connected to the Qantas Distribution Platform and other technology systems, if any of these details are missing or identified as being possibly incorrect.

 The mobile number and email address will also be used to assist Qantas to contact customers if there is a flight cancellation, schedule change or a disruption within the operational window in accordance with IATA resolution 830D.